ehrrsn7/procedural-programming/README.md

 VS Code has a built in markdown preview feature.
 Just click on the icon with the magnifying class and window panes.

-Another useful tip is to set the preferences within vs code
+Another useful tip is to set the preferences within vs code:

 Use the **workbench.startupEditor** setting to control which editor is shown at startup.
 Set it to `readme` to open README files by default.